245122749053/WM-Aitha-Likhitha-MVSR-Engineering-College/README.md

 4. The backend ingests the data and stores it in a time-series database (conceptual).

-5.A rule-based processing engine evaluates bin status.
+5. A rule-based processing engine evaluates bin status.

 6. Bins exceeding the configured threshold are flagged for collection.